Posted on 22 July 2019

-A key figure in the triumph of that battle was cavalryman Oliver Cromwell.
+A key figure in the triumph of the Marston Moor battle was cavalryman Oliver Cromwell.
 Having gained the upper hand, the Parliamentarians formed the professional New Model Army in 1645.
 Led by Sir Thomas Fairfax and Cromwell, this fighting force routed Charles at the Battle of Naseby.
-That June in 1645, the New Model Army scored another victory at Langport in July.
+That June, in 1645, the New Model Army scored another victory at Langport in July.

 Though he attempted to rebuild his forces, Charles’ situation declined and in April 1646 he was forced to flee from the siege of his Oxford stronghold.
 Riding north, he surrendered to the Scots at Southwell who later turned him over to Parliament.